mikecokina/puppet-warp/README.rst

 - As-Rigid-as-Possible Shape Manipulation of triangular mesh
 - Image transfer from triangualar mesh at rest to mesh defined by ARAP transformation

+:note: I highly encourage you to report any issue.
+Feel free to create pull request.

 Requirements
 ------------